paulboutin/bikes/_builds/honda_gl500.md

 ![GL500](/bikes/assets/img/GL500/IMG_1927.jpg#border)

-Right from the start Paul had a vision for this build.
-The GL is not a very forgiving platform as the CX, with the bulky frame but that was a challenge Paul was not afraid to tackle.
+Right from the start I had a vision for this build.
+The GL is not a very forgiving platform as the CX, with the bulky frame but I was up for the challenge.
 Taking inspiration from Sacha Lakic's "BT-01" and Ugly Motors "Black Beauty".
-Paul has crafted a perfect blend of style and performance enhancements with this build.
+I wanted to blend the simplicity of the Black Beauty with the performance and modern feel of the BT-01.
+I like to think I was successfully with that goal in this build.

 ![GL500](/bikes/assets/img/GL500/IMG_1928.jpg#border)

 With Yamaha GSX-R 1000 front forks and Honda CBR954 RR rear mono shock, the handling of this machine got a huge upgrade from stock and the bike was given a more aggressive stance.
-Paul paid close attention to be sure that the geometry was just right.
+I was sure to pay close attention to the geometry so it would handle link a modern sport bike.

 ![GL500](/bikes/assets/img/GL500/IMG_1766.jpg#border)

-The frame was cleaned up to knock off the ugly, seam welds and side panel mounting holes.
+The frame was cleaned up to knock off the ugly, seam welds and side panel mounting holes removed.
 The rear sub-frame was re-imagined with simple lines and upswept tail.
 The tank paint features a subtle skull hidden in the matt stripe going down the center that disappears is certain light.

 ![GL500](/bikes/assets/img/GL500/IMG_1697.jpg#border)